 So, although the particulars of a part repayment, part interest mortgage tend to be flexible and negotiable, you'll need to pay back a decent chunk of your mortgage on a repayment basis.

 When you take out a part and part mortgage, you have to prove to your lender that you will be able to pay back the money leftover at the end.
 Just like if you took out an interest only mortgage.

 That means you have to have a plan.
 Or a "repayment strategy", to use the official term.
-And you can expect to be asked a lot of questions about that plan, and how you're going to make it work.
+You'll be asked a lot of questions about that plan, so make sure you're fully prepared before you apply for the mortgage.

 Switching to a repayment mortgage